JithinKSatheesh/DHISHNA_2020/README.md

 # DHISHNA_2020
-Repository to handle the backend code of DHISHNA 2020
+Repository to handle the frontend design and code FOR DHISHNA 2020

 *****************
 #project 1